cwRichardKim/RKSwipeBetweenViewControllers/README.md

 * Handful of infrequent bugs
 * Better performance when loading pages
 * Changing layout away from UINavigationController to allow the bar to be at the bottom
+* Bug: adding a MKMapView to a UIViewController in storyboard causes strange visual bug.
+Adding programmatically is fine